MediaComem/comem-archidep/ex/azure-setup.md

     ![Azure: virtual machine size](../images/azure-vm-size.png)

+    > :boom: If you cannot select the `B1s` size, try selecting another
+    > availability zone (or another region that is not too expensive).
+    >
     > :gem: Any region will do.
 Closer to where you are (or where your customers
     > are) will reduce latency, and the North/West European regions are among
     > the cheapest.